Modern Slavery

 • potential suppliers are appropriately reviewed and approved prior to engagement; and

-• existing suppliers are appropriately re-evaluated periodically; and
+• existing suppliers are appropriately re-evaluated periodically;

 Ian Manocha